BjornFJohansson/pydna/README.md

-Planning genetic constructs with many parts and assembly steps, such as recombinant metabolic pathways are often difficult to properly document.
+Planning genetic constructs with many parts and assembly steps, such as recombinant metabolic pathways are often difficult to **properly** document.

-The Pydna python package provide a human-readable formal description of cloning and assembly strategies in Python which also allows for simulation and verification of cloning strategies.
+The Pydna python package provide a human-readable formal description of cloning and genetic assembly strategies in Python which also allows for simulation and verification.

 Pydna can be though of as executable documentation for molecular biology.

 Pydna provides simulation of: